How to grow Winter flowering Jasmine

 Where to plant Winter flowering Jasmine

 One advantage of growing Winter flowering Jasmine is its tolerance of a wide range of growing conditions, which makes it useful to grow in a tough spot.
 Winter flowering Jasmine will grow in any soil, acid or alkaline, poor soil, cold areas and in semishade.
-Although it flowers best in the sun it will grow pretty well anywhere.
+Although it flowers best in sun it will grow pretty well anywhere.
 Winter flowering Jasmine needs little attention, and it does not demand pruning.
-However, it is improved by pruning, but at the right time see below.
+However, it is improved by pruning, but at the right time, see below.

 How to prune Winter flowering Jasmine